urimerhav/discern-js/readme.md

 # Discern
 A one line script to set up google analytics and [segment](https://segment.com/) tracking for all events on your website.
-No coding require other than a pasted snippet.
+Setup is a single copy & paste.

 ## Setup